mvaganov/thinkwithtools/curriculum.md

 ## Course Skills
 <details>
   <summary><b>Mental Habits:</b> metacognition, design thinking, skepticism, grit</summary><ul>
   <li> Metacognition: Do I understand the problem?
 What did I think I was asking the AI for?
 What do I think the AI thought I asked for?
-Is there something I need more clarity about to form a better question?
+Is there something I need more clarity about to form a better question or better instruction?
   <li> Design Thinking: What are the goals to achieve?
 Can those goals be separated into other goals?
 What is the most important goal?
-How can we test if the goals are good?
-How can we achieve those goals?
-How can we test if our approach is good?
+How can I test if the goals are good?
+What can I try to achieve those goals?
+How can I test if our approach is good?
   <li> Skepticism & Critical Thinking: Is the AI telling me the truth?
 How can I test if it is true?
-Could my prompt be improved?
-Does this make sense for me to ask?
+Could my prompt be improved to make the AI more rigorous?
+Does this even make sense for me to ask?
 Does this make sense for me to do?
 Is the AI's suggestion actually good?
   <li> Grit: Is progress being made toward my goal?
 Is there a small goal I can achieve next?
-Can I adjust the goal to be more engaging to me?</ul>
+Can I adjust the goal to be more engaging?
+Can I adjust the webpage to be more engaging?</ul>
 </details>
 <details><summary><b>Prompt Engineering:</b> goal setting, intentional language, tool literacy, boundary setting</summary><ul>
-  <li> Strong goal setting: How can I identify a clear goal for the AI model?
+  <li> Strong goal setting: What kinds of goals is the AI good at understanding?
+How can I identify a clear goal for the AI model?
+Does it help to identify what is not a goal?
 How can I use the AI tool to help me understand my own goal?
   <li> Intentional Language Use: What is the purpose I'm trying to convey?
 What do the individual words mean?
 How can I use the model to help refine the prompt?
   <li> Tool Literacy: What are the AI models?
 What can the models do?
 How do we use the models well?
 Are there non-LLM tools I can use to improve AI output?
   <li> Boundary Setting: What is not OK to ask the AI (because everything is being recorded)?</ul>
 </details>
 <details><summary><b>Iteration:</b> understanding technology, editing/creating artifacts, debugging</summary><ul>
   <li>Understanding Technology: What does this HTML code do?
 What is possible for HTML to do?
+How is HTML different from CSS, or JavaScript?
 How do I make a webpage on the internet?
 What is the internet?
   <li> Editing/Creating Artifacts: Can I edit HTML code, images, and other artifacts using non-AI tools?
 What tools can I use?
 How do I do that?
-How can I learn to use the tools better?
+Can AI help me learn to use the tools better?
   <li> Debugging: What is the problem?
 How do I solve it?
 How can I learn how to solve it?
 How can I understand the problem more clearly?
 </ul></details>
 <details><summary><b>Messaging:</b> persuasion, resilience against manipulation</summary><ul>
-  <li> Pursuasion: What do people care about?
+  <li> Pursuasion: What do I care about?
+What do other people care about?
 How can I make someone care about something?
 Where can I learn more about persuasive messaging?
   <li> Resilience: What are common messaging tactics that control attention?
 What messaging tactics work on me?
 </ul></details>